omeryaldirgan/MusicPlayer/README.md

 # MusicPlayer

-music player application with react-native
+Hi everyone I do simple music app with react native.I upload process steps.if you want you can follow there.